Help us inform millions of consumers around the world about what they eat

 Brands: Gerblé

-Categories: Snacks, Sweet snacks, Biscuits and cakes, Biscuits, Shortbread cookies
+Categories: Snacks, Sweet snacks, Biscuits and cakes, Biscuits and crackers, Biscuits, Shortbread cookies

 Origin of the product and/or its ingredients: Fabriqué en France